Thom52/Higher-or-Lower/README.md

 **Dice Image**

-  - This feature uses JavaScript to update the dice area div with an image of a dice that correlates to the number randomly created by the rollDice() functtion.
+ - This feature uses JavaScript to update the dice area DIV with an image of a die that correlates to the number randomly created by the rollDice() function.

-  - It rolls automatically upon site load and has a animation that creates the look of a dice rolling.
+  - It rolls automatically upon site load and has an animation that creates the look of a die rolling.

   - More engaging and better visually than just a number appearing.